Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/D. Fields/D.1 Gravitational Fields.md

 - This speed is the same, regardless of direction of travel
 - We have assumed that there are no other significant gravitational fields (e.g. moon)
 ## Orbital Speed
-- **Orbital Speed** - For a satellite in a circular orbit, its speed mast have the correct value for the chosen radius.
+- **Orbital Speed** - For a satellite in a circular orbit, its speed must have the correct value for the chosen radius.
 - In Kepler's third law:
 $$\dfrac {r^3}{T^2} = \dfrac {GM}{4\pi^2}$$
 Replacing using $T$ with $\dfrac {2\pi r}v$ gives us: